FlorentFischer/TradingPortfolioProtection/Jupyter_Notebook/README.md

   - RNN portfolio protection

-## 2. Jupyter Notebook simple file
+## 2. Jupyter Notebook file

 The Jupyter Notebook of the Master Thesis is also available under the **.ipynb** file.
-This file is exactly the same as the Google Colab Notebook and can be used to implement it on your own computer.
+This file is the same as the Google Colab Notebook and can be used to implement it on your computer, or in consultation only when clicking on it.